everx-labs/ton-labs-contracts/solidity/depool/README.md

 `116` - participant with such address does not exist.

-`128` - message sender is not owner (message public key is wrong) or self call.

 `129` - incorrectly defined stake parameters during DePool deployment (`minStake` < 1 token or `minStake` > `validatorAssurance`).
 Please check your parameters in deploy message.

 `130` - DePool deployment isn't signed with public key.
 Please check your key file or seed phrase.